-Click HERE to log into RPR, go to the gear in the upper right hand corner of the page.
+Click HERE to log into RPR, and then go to the gear in the upper righthand corner of the page.

 Q. Where can I learn about the Sign Ordinances in San Diego County?

-Yep.
-Just pay the local portion of the REALTOR dues and you can participate in the association in any way that you like.
-Enjoy our events, education, sales, service centers.
-You become one of us.
-If you want MLS access, and you belong to PSAR as a REALTOR, we can hook you up with CRMLS.
-The best in the business.
+Yes, you can join PSAR even if you belong to another REALTOR Association.
+You just need to pay the local portion of the REALTOR dues and you can participate in the association in any way that you like.
+Enjoy our events, education, sales, and service centers - you become one of us.
+If you want MLS access and you belong to PSAR as a REALTOR, we can hook you up with CRMLS - the best in the business!

 Q. I want to market a great product or service to REALTORS.
 How can I do that?

 Only Affiliate members can sponsor and market products and services to PSAR's members.
 Affiliate members are partners in the transaction.
 We value our Affiliate members.
 Find out more about being an Affiliate member here.

 Q. Where can I find PSAR's By-Laws?

 Click HERE or visit our Documents on Demand page where you can find all necessary and current documents.